YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 ## Configuring Virtual Machine for Windows Install
 <br/>

-First though, we want to go into the settings and review and adjust anything we may have missed or wish to change.
+Before we can install the OS we need to go into the settings for the VM we just created and review and adjust anything we may have missed or wish to change.
+We also need to setup the virtual optical drive to point to our Windows 10 ISO image we downloaded earlier.

-Click on Settings.
+Making sure the Win10 VM is selected in the left pane, click on Settings near the top.

 <br/><br/><br/>
 <p align="center">
 <img width="700" height="443" src="images\videos\VirtualBox\Win10_Settings.jpg" title="VirtualBox Win10 VM Settings">
 </p>

-Review the basic settings under general, they should match what you selected earlier.
+Review the basic settings under general, they should match what you entered earlier.

-Click on system in the left pane.
+Click on System in the left pane.

 <br/><br/><br/>
 <p align="center">
 <img width="600" height="494" src="images\videos\VirtualBox\VB-System-MB.jpg" title="VirtualBox Win10 VM System CPU">
 </p>
-Under the motherboard tab, verify the memory allocation, you can change it here if you need to.
+Under the Motherboard tab, verify the memory allocation you configured earlier, you can also change it here if you need to.

-I also uncheck Floppy from the boot order menu, but leave Optical and Hard Disk checked.
+In the Boot Order section, I uncheck Floppy from the boot order menu, but leave the Optical and Hard Disk selections checked.

 Leave PIIX3 under chipset, and you can choose PS/2 for mouse unless you are using a touch screen.